 20 Must-Have Educational Resources For All Teachers.
 Edudemic often features posts providing a list of top resources for a particular category.

 Recently, the site gettingsmart.com posted the names of the LAUNCHedu finalists chosen by the SXSWedu® Conference, offering even more resources for the Edudemic staff to consider!
 On March 7, 2012, they will choose winners after a full day of presentations by the finalists.
 There are so many sites and programs on the Internet already, but this competition just goes to show that the need for educational resources is still great.
 Necessity is the mother of invention, they say.
 The cliche works because it is true.
-A day in the future – the vision and the story.
-A Day Made of Glass 2 is Corning’s expanded vision for the future of glass technologies.
+I thought and pondered, considered and reconsidered, and researched and revised a list in my head this week.

 This video continues the story of how highly engineered glass, with companion technologies, will help shape our world.
 A Day Made of Glass 2: Unpacked, allows us to take a journey with the narrator for details on these technologies, answers to our questions, and to learn about what’s possible — and what’s not — in the near future.
 Love the vision and the possibilities for our schools!
 Meanwhile, great advertising!
 TeachersFirst: The web resource by teachers, for teachers.
 Reimagining the classroom to meet the needs of every student.
 Supplementing Textbooks with Student Constructed Knowledge Bases.

 Originally posted on iPads in Education Ning network site Authored by Sam Gliksman, Twitter: @samgliksman We’re just a few weeks removed from a major Apple announcement regarding the release of a new eTextbooks initiative.

 I’m keenly aware of the significance of the move to eBooks, especially as I have a 13 year old that carries 20 pounds in his backpack to school every day.
 However important the move from paper to digital textbooks, I’m still left with a taste for more.
 I have been critical of the ways most schools still rely on text as the primary, almost solitary, medium for exchanging information.
 The “real world” trades information using an amalgam of different media that includes video, audio, images … and text. iBooks could have included aspects of social reading so “friends” could exchange questions and notes right within the pages of the book.

 Really busy.
 Not only have we opened a new library, and dealt with moving and fitting out new learning spaces, but we have been leading change in our school around information fluency understandings and enabling our students’ growth as digital citizens.
 What’s become apparent to my staff and I, is the pressing need for our students to become information fluent for the age they are living in.
-Move Over Three R’s, Here Come the Three C’s. - 10 Tech Skills Every Student Should Have.
-0 Comments January 31, 2012 By: David Andrade Jan 31 Written by: 1/31/2012 11:39 AM.

 (Click image to enlarge) One of the most popular posts on Edudemic in 2010 was The 35 Best Web 2.0 Classroom Tools Chosen By You and I felt it might be time for an update to that list for 2011.
 In order to put together a list of the best Web 2.0 classroom tools, I polled my Twitter followers, Facebook fans (are they still called fans?
 Likes?)
 And ran a contest to try and get as many submissions as possible.
 There were more than 900 submissions but many were duplicates.